nbbj-digital/stroll/README.md

 #### Color Palette Analysis

 Color palette analysis in field of view.
+Used for calculating how much of the visible color palette at any point on earth (lat/long) is green (nature).

 ```js
 ColorParse.GetPalette(46.414382, 10.013988, 151.78).then(colors => {